When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Sue: Terry ****ing Nation!

 Me: We watched this story together almost 19 years ago to the day.
-It was my first (and entirely unsuccessful) attempt at converting you to Doctor Who (along with a Peter Davison story that you didn’t much care for).
-It was back in the very early days of our relationship.
+It was during my first (and entirely unsuccessful) attempt at converting you to Doctor Who.
+It was back in the early days of our relationship.
 Do you remember anything about it?

 Me: It’ll be interesting to see how much of this you actually remember.

-Me: That was the reaction I was going for.
+Me: That was the reaction I was hoping for.
 I wanted you to believe that Doctor Who was gritty, complicated and action-packed.

 Sue: In other words, you lied to me.

-The Doctor appears in the middle of this eerie battlefield where he is met by a strange man dressed in black.
+The Doctor is briefed by a man dressed in black.

 Sue: Is it the Master?